heritage-happenings/heritage-happenings.github.io/drafts/notes-21-nice-things.md

 * Trendy 'hood
 * Flat, sloping and steep walking terrain
 * Excellent shopping streets nearby within walking distance

+### 2. Neighborhood

+* The point of cities is multiplicity of choice.
+Jane Jacobs
+* In our American cities, we need all kinds of diversity.
+Jane Jacobs
+* By its nature, the metropolis provides what otherwise could be given only by traveling; namely, the strange.
+Jane Jacobs
+* The more successfully a city mingles everyday diversity of uses and users in its everyday streets, the more successfully, casually (and economically) its people thereby enliven and support well-located parks that can thus give back grace and delight to their neighborhoods instead of vacuity.
+Jane Jacobs

+A Beautiful Day in the Neighborhood.
+Mr Rogers

+* Architecture, services, landscape, geography, demographics, social studies, planning, infrastructure

 ### 6. "Walk in beauty" ~ Aesthetics